majid-cj/django_tenant_react/README.md

 # Django Tenant React 🐍
-this is a simple todo list application, written with django and django rest framework, support multitenancy and auditlog, and the front-end im still working on it, but for now it will be written in ReactJS and for the state management i will be using Redux .
+this is a simple todo list application, written with django and django rest framework, support multitenancy and auditlog, and the front-end im still working on it, but for now it will be written in ReactJS and for the state management i will be using Redux and React Context API.

 # **getting started 🚦**